White cliffs on the Dorset coastline

 What are tutors looking for?

-Applicants will need to display evidence of a strong academic record and perform well in the admissions test.
+Applicants will need to display evidence of a strong academic record.

 At interview tutors are looking for a candidate’s ability to deploy their knowledge in ways that show initiative and an awareness of the world around them.
 Interviews are not a test of knowledge but give candidates the opportunity to respond in a thoughtful way to unpredictable questions and ideas.